litterat/litterat/litterat-bind/README.md

 private final boolean isArray;
 ```

-The PepDataComponent has the following fields:
+The DataClassField has the following fields:

 ```java
 // name of the field